Houston vs. Miami (FL) Predictions & Picks - NCAA Tournament Sweet 16

 Houston vs. Miami (FL) Predictions & Picks: Spread, Total - NCAA Tournament Sweet 16

-Friday's game that pits the Houston Cougars (33-3) against the Miami Hurricanes (27-7) at T-Mobile Center has a projected final score of 75-66 (based on our computer prediction) in favor of Houston, who is the favorite in this matchup by our model.
-Tipoff is at 7:15 PM ET on March 24.
+Friday's game features the Houston Cougars (33-3) and the Miami Hurricanes (27-7) clashing at T-Mobile Center (on March 24) at 7:15 PM ET.
+This matchup, according to our computer prediction, will result in a 75-66 victory for Houston.

-Based on our computer prediction, Houston is projected to cover the point spread (7.5) against Miami (FL).
-The two sides are expected to exceed the 137.5 over/under.
+According to our computer prediction, Houston is projected to cover the spread (7.5) against Miami (FL).
+The two teams are expected to eclipse the 137.5 over/under.

 Houston vs. Miami (FL) Game Info & Odds